jasonsilvers/tempest/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Local Dependency Checks

+Install dependency-check from brew
+* `brew install dependency-check`

+Run the npm script to check for issues.
+This will auto open the report in HTML.
+Other report formats are located in the .dependency-check folder.
+* `npm run dcheck`